keyboardio/Kaleidoscope/README.md

 This plugin contains the ranges used by a number of Kaleidoscope plugins.
 Mostly useful for developers, but a dependency of other plugins, too.

-If you're a plugin developer and need to know how you can make keycodes for just your plugin to consume, or are otherwise curious what this is for, read one.
+If you're a plugin developer and need to know how you can make keycodes for just your plugin to consume, or are otherwise curious what this is for, read on.

 ## kaleidoscope::ranges enum